Cook Eat Well

 digital scale with bowl showing weight set to 0 grams

-RELATED: How Many Teaspoons To A Tablespoon (Plus Easy Recipe Conversions)
+RELATED: How Many Teaspoons To A Tablespoon (And Other Easy Recipe Conversions)

 I always weigh almond flour when baking.
 Here's how to do it: